QPR winger Cook willing to wait for Forest move

-The 29-year-old spent a week on trial at the City Ground, with a view to completing a loan switch, but the move was halted after the boss Steve McClaren’s resignation.
+QPR winger Lee Cook is currently on loan with Championship outfit Nottingham Forest, an arrangement he would consider making permanent.
+The 29-year-old spent a week on trial at the City Ground, with a view to completing a loan switch, but the move was halted after the boss Steve McClaren's resignation.

 "I went up there for a week's training with a view to a loan deal at the end of it and I had a really good week there with a full 90 minutes under my belt against Stoke's reserves," Cook told skysports.com.